arangodb/python-arango/docs/cursor.rst

+.. _cursor-page:

 Cursors
 -------

-Many operations defined in python-arango (including :doc:`aql` queries) return :ref:`Cursor` objects to batch the network communication between the ArangoDB server and the client.
+Many operations defined in python-arango (including :ref:`aql-page` queries) return :ref:`Cursor` objects to batch the network communication between the server and the client.
 Each request from the cursor fetches the next set of documents, where the total number of documents in the result set may or may not be known in advance depending on the query.
 For more information on the HTTP